-Overview of HR matters at the Legislature:
+Overview of Human Resource matters at the Legislature:

-In the year under review employees were capacitated through the provision of 40 bursaries to eligible applicants to pursue studies in disciplines that will add value to their work.
-Other training conducted was in relation to short courses/workshops which were arranged as per training plan.
+In the year under review employees were capacitated through the provision of 36 bursaries to eligible applicants to pursue studies in disciplines that will add value to their work.
+Other training conducted was in relation to empowering the finance staff on the SAGE system.